So what exactly is MVP?

 Clearly stating your priorities and what you plan to deliver is essential for the creation of a good MVP.
 Define your scope of must-haves to give your software development team the right thing to focus on.
 Make this transparent to your stakeholders so they can anticipate what will and will not be included in the MVP.

 Don’t get me wrong, since we are mostly working on Agile projects, new things will come up every now and then.
 The planned scope should be inspected regularly and modified if some items become obsolete or there are new important ones.
 In this case, you have your MVP scope estimated and priorities set.
 You can quite easily make trade-offs since you know the effort of the already planned work and to be added tasks.
-Modification of the MVP is not unwanted - it is to be expected (take a look at our change management blog post).
+Modification of the MVP is not unwanted - it is to be expected.

 What’s not an MVP